aisbergg/grav-theme-introspect/README.md

 # Installation

 Installing the Introspect theme can be done in one of two ways.
-Our GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.
+The GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing a skeleton.
 The [Introspect Site Skeleton](https://github.com/Aisbergg/grav-skeleton-introspect-site) is a self-contained repository for a complete sites which includes: sample content, configuration, theme, and plugins.